bensouiciakram/jobsdb-scraper/README.md

 3- The script will prompt you to enter a search keyword for the job listings.
 Enter the keyword and press Enter.
 4- The script will start scraping the job listings from hk.jobsdb.com based on the provided keyword.
 5- Once the scraping process is complete, the data will be saved to a CSV file named jobs.csv in the project directory.
-6- You can open the job_listings.csv file with any spreadsheet software like Microsoft Excel or Google Sheets to view the scraped data.
+6- You can open the jobs.csv file with any spreadsheet software like Microsoft Excel or Google Sheets to view the scraped data.

 ## Notes
 * The script may take some time to scrape all the job listings, depending on the number of results and the website's response time.